Email this link to a friend.

 3) The Incubator chambers are labeled with the patient's name.
 The labels are discarded once the patient's embryo transfer is over.

-Ans: When we describe cell division, we say that one cell divides into two; two divide into four; and four divide into eight.
+Ans: When we describe cell division, we say that one cell divides into two; two divides into four, and four divide into eight.
 However, do remember that these cells can divide at different times.
 Thus, if the first cell divides at 4 pm; and the next at 8 pm, and we check the embryos at 6 pm, then this embryo will have 3 cells.

 Ans: Even though an embryo may look completely normal, this does not mean that it is genetically normal.
 Human reproduction is not very efficient, and over 60% of all embryos even in young fertile couples have been proven to be genetically abnormal.

-Can you ensure the embryos is genetically normal ?
+Can you ensure the embryos are genetically normal?
 Do we need to do genetic testing before embryo transfer?

 Ans: Genetic testing or PGD is not useful as a routine prior to embryo transfer.
 It is done only if there is a risk of any genetic disease.